 Often, underwear needs to be laundered more gently than your other clothing.

 - Pick a laundry soap that is free of fragrance and detergent residue.
 Even specialty laundry soap for "delicate" fabrics may be loaded with fragrance - elegant but still fragrant.
 Avoid using fragrance containing products on underwear.
 Even natural fragrances are allergens.
-An entirely fragrance and detergent free option is my 100% All Natural All Purpose Liquid Cleanser Concentrate.
 Be sure to rinse all soap or detergent residue out of your underwear.

 - Avoid using fabric softener or anti-static drier sheets when laundering your underwear.